budkaja/TF-SCORE/README.md

 python MatrixFileSeparator_Matalign.py -f JASPARhumanPWM.txt
 ```

-Note: It is recommended that this program is run in an empty directory so the individual PWM files can be output in their own directory.
+Note: It is recommended that this program is run in an empty directory so the individual PWM files can be output directly into this directory.

 Matalign notes: To run Matalign a list of all of the PWMs that will be pairwise compared against each other is needed.
 To obtain this list from a unix based terminal, the command below can be used in the directory with all of the PWM files (assuming they are .pfm files):